To fail to plan is a plan to fail

 So be sure to check your website each and every day.

-In addition to those, though, there are some other things to do, once you’ve discovered the hack:
+In addition to those, though, there are some additional things you will need to do, once you’ve discovered the hack:

 - Run scans on the computers of everyone who accesses the site to make sure no keyloggers have been installed.
 Doing this first is important because if an infected computer is used to carry out the following steps you risk re-infecting the site